 Fushimi Inari Taisha is the main Shinto shrine dedicated to Inari, located at the base of the mountain.
 Inari is the goddess of rice, fertility, agriculture, foxes, and success and prosperity in business.

-Some of these structures were built in 711, many are donated and built by successful businesspeople aiming for prosperity in business.
-Many people from all over the Kansai region or Japan often visit the site to pray for success in life.
-These torii are expensive, a small one usually costs around 400,000 yen and can easily exceed 1,000,000.
+Some of the structures on the mountain were first built in 711, and many of the torii are donated by businesspeople hoping for prosperity.
+People from across the Kansai region, and from Japan more broadly, often visit the site to pray for success in life.
+The torii are expensive: a small one usually costs around 400,000 yen and can easily exceed 1,000,000 yen.

-People also often make offerings with origami, miniatures of torii, or paper triangles shaped like a fox’s face.
-These items can be bought at an absurd price in the little shops that surround the entire mountain.
-The view of the place is unique and worth the effort to climb the mountain and have an interesting view of the forest and even Kyoto.
+Visitors also often make offerings of origami, miniature torii, or paper triangles shaped like a fox's face.
+These items can be bought in the little shops that surround the entire mountain.
+The view from the upper trails is unique and rewards the effort of climbing, with glimpses of the forest and even of Kyoto in the distance.

-The gate of Hakone Shrine is located on Lake Ashinoko near a large forest.
-On clear days, Mount Fuji appears behind the torii.
-Lake Ashinoko is a volcanic crater lake that always appears with a different color.
+The torii of Hakone Shrine stands on Lake Ashinoko, near a large forest.
+On clear days, Mount Fuji appears behind the gate.
+Lake Ashinoko is a volcanic crater lake whose color shifts with the weather and the season.

-I visited Hakone and had the chance to photograph this large torii while riding the famous Pirate Ship that crosses the lake, taking people from the wonderful cable car to the two small villages that provide access to other places like hotels, onsens, and other cities.
+I visited Hakone and had the chance to photograph this large torii while riding the famous pirate ship that crosses the lake, taking people from the wonderful cable car to the two small villages that provide access to other places such as hotels, onsen, and other cities.

-Some Japanese portals may be different.
-There are models that have a rope tied to the surface called shimenawa instead of wood.
-There is also a torii with 3 base pillars instead of just two.
+Torii come in many styles.
+There are models that have a rope tied across the opening, called shimenawa, instead of a wooden crossbeam.
+There are also torii with three base pillars instead of just two.

 Meiji Shrine in Yoyogi Park

-When visiting Meiji Shrine located in Shibuya Tokyo, you will see a gigantic wooden torii of imperial size.
+When visiting Meiji Shrine, located in Shibuya in Tokyo, you will see a gigantic wooden torii of imperial size.
 This gate is stamped with the chrysanthemum seal of the Emperor of Japan.
-Among shrines, this seal is a final status.
+Among shrines, this seal marks the highest status.

-You can visit this shrine located in Yoyogi Park via Harajuku or Shibuya station.
+You can reach this shrine in Yoyogi Park via Harajuku or Shibuya station.
 The park is huge, and you will find more than one portal while walking around.
 Be sure to take plenty of photos.

-Japanese portals are divided into two families.
-The first are the portals that have a straight wooden top called Shinmei.
-The second family has a slightly curved top called Myojin.
+Torii are divided into two main families.
+The first are the portals that have a straight wooden top, called Shinmei.
+The second family has a slightly curved top, called Myojin.

-Let’s finish the article by talking about the largest torii in the world located at the Kumano Hongu Taisha shrine in Hongu in Wakayama province.
-It is not very popular because it does not have a great story behind it and was recently built in 2000.
+Let's close the article with the largest torii in the world, located at Kumano Hongu Taisha in Hongu, in Wakayama prefecture.
+It is not very well known, partly because it has no dramatic legend attached to it, and it was only built in 2000.

-This is currently the largest torii in the world, measuring an incredible 40 meters in height and 42 meters in width, and it was also made of steel.
-Before the 2000s, the largest torii in the world was in Sakurai in Nara province.
+This is currently the largest torii in the world, measuring an incredible 40 meters in height and 42 meters in width, and it is made of steel.
+Before the 2000s, the largest torii in the world stood in Sakurai, in Nara prefecture.